 Inclusiveness (Global/Diversity)- Focus on preparing students for a society with diverse experiences, perspectives and realities, both in the US and, ideally, globally.
 May also focus on the dynamics and consequences of inclusion and exclusion.

 How will this affect my students?

-Freshmen entering in 2014 (and transfer students under 30 credit hours) will be required to take a Gateway Experience course (GPS 1010).
+Freshmen that entered in 2014 or later (and transfer students under 30 credit hours) are required to take a Gateway Experience course (GPS 1010).
 Currently around 80% of our freshman students already take Freshman Seminar.
 Starting in the Fall of 2014, new students in all colleges on campus will take this intentionally designed program, giving them a signature UCCS experience and preparing them for their professional futures.